usamaasif24/digital-design-fabrication/README.md

 ## Slicing

-I laid the STL on its side in the slicer, using the triangular face as the base instead of standing it up on its thin edge.
-That kept the long sloped face shallow enough to stay under the default support threshold, so the main body didn't need any supports at all.
-The small tab at the back had a bit of an overhang, so the slicer added a few support lines under it.
+The model was exported as a STEP file, imported into QIDI Studio, and sliced there, saving the project as a .3mf.
+I laid it on its side, using the triangular face as the base instead of standing it up on its thin edge.
+That kept the long sloped face shallow enough to stay under the default support threshold, so the main body needed no supports.
+The small tab at the back had a bit of an overhang, so the slicer added a few support lines under just that feature.

 <p align="center">
   <img src="ex8_slicer_preview.jpg" width="450">
 </p>
 <p align="center"><em>Fig 18: Sliced preview showing the stand lying on its triangular face</em></p>

 Settings: 0.2 mm layer height, 15% infill, PLA.
-Since the part is mostly wide flat panels rather than something tall, orientation mattered more here for avoiding supports than for print strength — the panels mainly deal with bending forces, not stress along the layer lines.
+15% is enough since most of an FDM part's load-bearing strength comes from the outer walls, not the infill — this part is flat panels handling bending loads, not dense structural infill.
+Orientation mattered more here for avoiding supports than for strength.

 ---